-Additional Services Offered By MCO
+Attachment C Additional Services Offered By MCO

 Benefit What it is Who can get this benefit Limitations Acupuncture CareFirst will provide acupuncture services to members diagnosed with a substance abuse addiction.
 The benefit will be limited to 2 treatments per week up to 70 treatments per year.
-Adults 21 and older The service will be provided by a limited number of contracted providers within Baltimore City only Adult Dental CareFirst will provide preventative and restorative dental benefits to all adult eligible members.
-Adults 21 and older There is an annual cap of \$750 per member.
-The benefit includes exams and cleanings, X-rays, fillings, and extractions.
-Please contact DentaQuest at 1-800-341-8478.
-Prenatal Benefits CareFirst will provide one (1) \$105 gift card for new parents to BuyBuyBaby for Pack-n-play, car seat or other baby safety/health needs.
-Effective beginning January 1, 2022 Prenatal Benefits CareFirst will provide one (1) nutrition consultation appointment per pregnancy.
-Effective beginning January 1, 2022 Prenatal Benefits CareFirst will provider one (1) birthing and breastfeeding class 1 month prior to delivery.
-Effective beginning January 1, 2022 Adult Vision The mandatory HealthChoice benefit allows for adults to receive a vision exam every two years.
+Adults 21 and older The service will be provided by a limited number of contracted providers within Baltimore City only.
+Prenatal Benefits CareFirst will provide one (1) nutrition consultation appointment per pregnancy.
+Pregnant members Prenatal Benefit (Bright Beginnings Benefit) CareFirst will provide one (1) \$125 gift card for attending a childbirth class, breastfeeding class, or infant care class.
+After completing one of the classes listed above, please call member services 1-410- 779-9369 Toll-free: 1-800- 730-8530 (TTY:711) to confirm your attendance, date, and location.
+Pregnant members After Pregnancy Benefits (Baby Steps Benefit) CareFirst will provide one (1) \$105 gift card for new parent to use for baby safety items, such as a Pack-n-play, car seat, sleep clothes, and more.
+Post Pregnancy members The gift card is for the member who delivered the baby only.
+Adult Vision The mandatory HealthChoice benefit allows for adults to receive a vision exam every two years.
 CareFirst will provide one pair of glasses or contact lenses every two years to all adult members in the event the exam outlines the needed for glasses.
 Adults 21 and older \$150 limit for glasses or contact lenses.
 Please contact Superior Vision at 1-800-879-6901.

-Benefit What it is Who can get this benefit Limitations Over the Counter Medications and Supplies (OTC) CareFirst will provide members with a \$15 per quarter OTC benefit for such items such as aspirin, cold suppressants, ointments, vitamins and herbal supplements.
-These items must be prescribed by a physician.
-All members \$15 per member per quarter Home Delivered Meals Post- Discharge from a Hospital Stay CareFirst will provide members with up to 18 nutritious meals to eligible members recovering from an inpatient stay in a hospital who have no support at home upon discharge.
-All members Members will need their physicians or facility discharge planners to obtain prior authorization for meals from CareFirst BlueCross BlueShield Community Health Plan Maryland case managers
+Benefit What it is Who can get this benefit Limitations Over the Counter Medications and Supplies (OTC) CareFirst will provide members with a \$15 per quarter OTC benefit for such items such as aspirin, cold suppressants, ointments, vitamins, and herbal supplements.
+These items must be prescribed by a provider.
+Adults 21 and older \$15 per member per quarter (provider prescription required).
+Home Delivered Meals Post-Discharge from a Hospital Stay CareFirst will provide members with up to 18 nutritious meals to eligible members recovering from an inpatient stay in a hospital who have no support at home upon discharge.
+All members Members will need their physicians or facility discharge planners to obtain prior authorization for meals from a CareFirst BlueCross BlueShield Community Health Plan Maryland case managers.

-Prenatal/Postpartum Programs
+Attachment D Prenatal/Postpartum Programs